srichter/asksonic/README.md

 2. Enter a name for your skill (this doesn't affect how you invoke the skill from Alexa).
 Select `Custom` for the model and `Provision your Own` for the backend.
 Select `Start from Scratch` for the skill template
 3. Once the skill is created, from the skill menu, select `Interaction Model -> JSON Editor` and paste in the contents of [interactionModel.json](/../../raw/main/interactionModel.json).
 Then select `Save Model`
 4. Select `Invocation` from the menu.
 Here you can adjust how you invoke the skill from within Alexa
 5. Select `Endpoint` from the menu.
 Change to `HTTPS` and enter the URL to your AskSonic instance under `Default Region`.
 If you customized `ASKS_ROUTE_PREFIX`, add that to the end of the URL, otherwise add `/alexa`.
 Select the SSL certificate type.
-If you used Heroku this will be `My development endpoint is a sub-domain [...]`
 6. Select `Interfaces` from menu.
 Enable the Audio Player interface
 7. Select `Save Model` and `Build Model`